Prices increase 10 January

 Show Abstract + Hide Abstract

 The refractive index of optical materials varies with changes in temperature.
 This, in turn, leads to temperature dependent wavefront distortions in the application.
 However, temperature-dependent variations in the refractive index can be offset by the thermal expansion coefficient, which leads to what is called athermal glass behavior.
 A crucial element for designing athermal optics is a dependable database of the thermal coefficients of the refractive index for the optical materials.For many years, reliable data on these temperature coefficients have been a key component of the data sheets for optical glass.
 ISO has released two standards, ISO 6760-1 and 6760-2, focused on measuring the temperature coefficient of the refractive index.
-In 2024, SCHOTT constructed a new precision spectrometer specifically for measuring the refractive index dependent on temperature.
-This presentation showcases the results obtained from this new measurement setup.
-It compares the temperature dependence of the refractive index of optical glasses with that of filter glasses and infrared materials supplied by SCHOTT, and discusses the capacity of these materials to facilitate athermal designs.
+More and more applications need broadband dn/dT evaluations up to 2325 nm.
+Current measurement capabilities are limited to 1060 nm wavelength.
+Questions arise if extrapolation of dn/dT data from 1060 nm to 2325 nm is a valid approach.
+This presentation showcases measurement results between 1060 nm and 2325 nm in comparison to datasheet extrapolations for several different glasstypes.

 13344-23

-Author(s): Volker Melzer, Werner Gabler, Matthias Anders, Qioptiq Photonics GmbH & Co.
+Author(s): Volker Melzer, Qioptiq Photonics GmbH & Co.
+KG (Germany), Excelitas Technologies Corp.
+(United States); Werner Gabler, Matthias Anders, Qioptiq Photonics GmbH & Co.
 KG (Germany)

 Show Abstract + Hide Abstract

 The continuous lasing process of a laser is sensitive to back reflected laser light, because it is disturbing the intrinsic stimulated emission process in the laser material.
-Additional higher power lasers need to be protected from back reflected laser light with high laser power.
-Faraday Isolators and Rotators are therefore commonly used to separate back reflected laser light from going back into the laser cavity or into the resonator.
-We present a new design of a Faraday Rotator for UV lasers with laser wavelength of 343 and 355nm.
-This Faraday Rotator is suited for CW or pulsed UV lasers with typical averaged laser power up to few 10W range.
+Faraday Isolators and Rotators are therefore commonly used to separate back reflected light from entering the laser cavity or the resonator.
+We present a new design of a Faraday Rotator for UV lasers with laser wavelengths of 343 and 355nm.
+This Faraday Rotator is suited for CW or pulsed UV lasers with typically averaged laser power up to few 10W range.
+In addition, we demonstrate the design option and feasibility of a 266nm Faraday Isolator.

 Break